williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 </script>
 ~~~

-Activate an `u2f` factor by verifying the registration data and client data.
+Activate a `u2f` factor by verifying the registration data and client data.

 ##### Request Parameters
 {:.api .api-request .api-request-params}